 Consider combining the primary and secondary trails below for a loop - highly recommended.

 This is a 13.4 mile RT if you do not decide to combine the two trails.
 The loop would be shorter in distance, but a bit more demanding.
-Don't forget Dial is also along the ridge for a twofer peak day.
-The hike starts along a road for 0.75 miles to a wooden gate, where you will continue along a dirt road for an additional 2.5 miles before you enter a foot trail.
+Don’t forget Dial is also along the ridge for a twofer peak day.
+The hike starts along a road for 0.5 miles to a left turn down between two tennis courts onto Lake Road Way which soon reaches an entrance station.
+Just past the entrance station is a wooden gate, where you will continue along a dirt road for an additional 2.5 miles before you enter a foot trail.
 The foot trail starts off very moderate but continues to get steeper in sections.
 You will pass by a trail for Indian Head and then another for Fish Hawk Cliffs before finally reaching the trail for Colvin and Blake.
 As you pass by this trail you will be on a somewhat mellow climb to Elk Pass.
 Elk Pass is a gorgeous destination is itself.
 As you pass through the three beaver ponds you will some to the base of a very steep ascent.

 This ascent will bring you to within 0.1 miles of the summit of Nippletop to your right.
 This climb is still a bit challenging to the summit.
 The trail is narrow in spots, but views are continuous.